MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 If you have a second monitor and your operating system supports it, you can choose which monitor displays a window.
 You can even group multiple windows together in *rafts* on other monitors.

 > [!TIP]
 > You can create multiple instances of **Solution Explorer** and move them to another monitor.
-Right-click the window and choose **New Solution Explorer View**.
-You can return all windows back to the original monitor by double-clicking while choosing the **Ctrl** key.
+Right-click the [Solution node](use-solution-explorer.md#solution-node-context-menu-options) and choose **New Solution Explorer View**.
+To close the extra instances, double-click each one while pressing the **Ctrl** key.

 #### Reset, name, and switch between window layouts

-You can return the IDE to the original window layout for your settings collection by using the **Reset Window Layout** command.
+You can return the IDE to the original window layout for your settings collection by selecting **Windows** > **Reset Window Layout** from the menu bar.
 When you run this command, the following actions occur:

 - All windows are moved to their default positions.